cadmiumkitty/dalstonsemantics-dot-com/privacy.md

 ## How we store your information

-Your information is securely stored electronically using industry-standard encrypted storage.
+Your information is securely stored electronically using industry-standard security practices.
 We keep contact details for 20 years.
-We will then dispose your information by deleting electronic records.
+We will then dispose of your information by deleting electronic records.

 ## Your data protection rights